-Ivona Vasile-Pandrea, MD, PhD
+Ivona Pandrea, MD, PhD

 Professor of Pathology, Division of Experimental Pathology